 A diversified portfolio contains different assets (bonds, stocks, cash, etc.) that are not positively correlated and that have a lower risk compared to being entirely concentrated in just one asset class.

 When investors are allocating investment assets within their portfolio, it is essential they tailor it to match their risk-return expectations, investment time horizon, and financial needs.

 This is why financial advisors use risk-profile questionnaires to assess their client’s risk tolerance.
 As a result of this risk profiling, they can recommend the type of investment portfolio that best suits an investor’s needs.

-An example of a risk-profile questionnaire by Sun Life Financial can be found here.
+An example of a risk-profile questionnaire by Vanguard can be found here.

-Your risk profile and income-needs show how much risk you can afford to take, and what your portfolio holdings should look like.
+Your risk profile and income needs determine how much risk you can afford to take and what your portfolio holdings should look like.
 It’s on that basis that investment portfolios are broadly categorized into:

 - Balanced Portfolios

 - Growth Portfolios